 Practices that cause settlement fails should warrant high scrutiny from trading management, settlement staff, and compliance staff.
 Intentionally failing to deliver on settlement date in order to "hold the box," "sort the box," or substitute TBA pools should be avoided.
 Repeated or systematic practices that cause settlement fails should not be permissible under a market participant's operating procedures.

-A "fails charge" should be applied to deliveryversus-payment settlement failures of Treasuries, agency debt, and agency MBS to encourage sellers to effect timely settlement and therefore reduce fails.
+In lower rate environments, a "fails charge" should be applied to delivery-versus-payment settlement failures of Treasuries, agency debt, and agency MBS to encourage sellers to effect timely settlement and therefore reduce fails.
 (Please refer to the TMPG Fails Charge Practice Recommendations for U.S. Treasury securities and for agency debt and agency MBS securities for detailed best practice guidance.)